masterDev07/BelBedu9/README.md

 making it easy for anyone to navigate and configure settings without technical expertise.
 The straightforward layout ensures that users can quickly access the features they need. 🖥️
-- **Help and Support**: BelBedu9 comes with comprehensive documentation and support resources, ensuring that users can find assistance whenever needed.
+- **Help and Support**: Bel Bedu9 comes with comprehensive documentation and support resources, ensuring that users can find assistance whenever needed.
 Whether you have a question about configuration or troubleshooting, help is just a click away. 📚

 ## Conclusion

-BelBedu9 is more than just a notification application; it’s a comprehensive tool designed to enhance your spiritual practice.
+Bel Bedu9 is more than just a notification application; it’s a comprehensive tool designed to enhance your spiritual practice.
 With its innovative features, customizable settings, and user-friendly interface, it provides a seamless way to stay connected to your prayer schedule.
-Experience the convenience and efficiency of BelBedu9 today, and transform the way you engage with your daily prayers! 🌟
+Experience the convenience and efficiency of **Bel Bedu9** today, and transform the way you engage with your daily prayers! 🌟

-For more information or to get started with BelBedu9, feel free to reach out via email at [duitmoro@yahoo.com](mailto:duitmoro@yahoo.com).
+For more information or to get started with **Bel Bedu9**, feel free to reach out via email at [duitmoro@yahoo.com](mailto:duitmoro@yahoo.com).
 Your journey towards a more connected prayer experience begins here! 🚀

 ---

-## B. Author of BelBedu9
+## B. Author of Bel Bedu9
 **Endro Mei Asmoro**
 Email: [duitmoro@yahoo.com](mailto:duitmoro@yahoo.com)

 ---

-## C. GUI Features
+## C. GUI Features Bel Bedu9

 The configuration files can be found in the **config/vvip** or **config/vip** directories.
 Here’s a breakdown of the exciting features available in the GUI: